MittalMonika/YOLOv8_fastapi/README.md

 🚀 ** YOLOv8 & FastAPI Object Detection !**

-This repository bridges the power of YOLOv8 — a renowned real-time object detection model — with the agility of FastAPI, a contemporary web framework known for its stellar performance in building APIs.
-Beyond just a model and a framework, we've integrated Docker for seamless building, shipping, and running of distributed applications.
+This repository combines the power of YOLOv8, a popular real-time object detection model, with the speed of FastAPI, a modern web framework for building APIs.
+We've also integrated Docker, which makes it easy to build, deploy, and run distributed applications.

-One of the key features of this project is its capability to handle documents.
-We've developed a mechanism where tables within documents are meticulously tagged.
-Post tagging, these tables undergo Optical Character Recognition (OCR) to extract and display their content, ensuring precise data retrieval.
+One of the key features of this project is its ability to handle documents.
+We've developed a way to automatically tag tables in documents.
+Once tagged, the tables are processed using Optical Character Recognition (OCR) to extract and display their content.
+This ensures that data can be retrieved accurately.

-Leverage this repository as a solid starting point for object detection ventures or simply to understand the integration of these cutting-edge technologies.